 - safety protocols that are activated for the workday (such as equipping all vehicles with 5-gallon water packs). - 5.
-All Electric Department employees present at the tailboard meeting shall sign to demonstrate their attendance and to acknowledge their understanding of the contents of the tailboard meeting. - 6.
+The Electric Leadworker, or designee, shall create a written summary of the tailboard briefing for days designated with "Extreme" weather. - 6.
+All Electric Department employees present at the tailboard meeting shall sign to demonstrate their attendance and to acknowledge their understanding of the contents of the tailboard meeting. - 7.
 The Electric Leadworker, or designee, shall brief any additional City personnel who may be assigned to accompany Electric Department field personnel for the purpose of providing additional fire suppression capabilities.
 For example, Animal Control personnel are certified Wildland Firefighters and one vehicle may be equipped with a 120-gallon pumped fire suppression apparatus.
 The briefing may be included as part of the daily tailboard meeting, if the additional personnel are present, or at the job site.
 The briefing shall, at a minimum, include a description of the roles and responsibilities of electric vs. non-electric personnel, and safety procedures related to the deployment of firefighting equipment around electric assets.